exercism/v3/languages/c/reference/implementing-a-concept-exercise.md

 ## Step 1: Add code files

 The code files are track-specific and should be designed to help the student learn the exercise's concepts.
-The following C code files must be created (not necessarily in this order):
+The following C code files must be added (not necessarily in this order):

 - `makefile`: the makefile for the stub files and tests
 - `<NAME>{.c|.h}`: the stub source and header implementation files, which are the starting point for students to work on the exercise.